jrhammond/EventNetworks/README.md

 Please note: this tool does not (currently) save the raw Phoenix daily files to disk.
-If you are interested in acquiring and saving the raw data to plot or analyze as events rather than network ties, I suggest using the excellent `phoxy' package created by Andrew Halterman at Caerus Associates (https://github.com/ahalterman/phoxy).
+If you are interested in acquiring and saving the raw data to plot or analyze as events rather than network ties, I suggest using the excellent `phoxy' package created by [Andrew Halterman](https://github.com/ahalterman/phoxy) at Caerus Associates.

 The current development of the Phoenix Data Project is a collaborative effort between Caerus Associates (Erin Simpson, Andrew Halterman, and John Beieler), Parus Analytics